The Scottish Youth Parliament is the democratically elected voice of Scotland's young people.

 The Scottish Youth Parliament represents Scotland’s young people.
 Our vision for Scotland is of a nation that actively listens to and values the meaningful participation of its children and young people.
 Our goal is to make this vision a reality, in order to ensure Scotland is the best place in the world to grow up.

 We are a fundamentally rights-based organisation, and our mission, vision, and values are grounded in the United Nations Convention on the Rights of the Child (UNCRC).
-In particular, our purpose embodies Article 12: “Young people have the right to express their views freely and have their opinions listened to in all matters affecting them”.
+In particular, our purpose embodies Article 12: that young people have the right to express their views freely and have their opinions listened to in all matters affecting them.

 As a completely youth-led organisation, the words and sentiment of Article 12 have profound importance for our work.